shivannis/xandr-docs-public/xandr-docs/articles/bidders/domain-list-service.md

                 domain-list":{
                 "id":9,
                 "name":"Domains to exclude",
-                "description":"A list of the domains to target for the parent profile blacklist", "type":"black",
+                "description":"A list of the domains to target for the parent profile allowlist", "type":"black",
                 "domains":[
                                 "baddomain.com",